Paying for Prime

 If your credit score or financial history prevents you from getting approved for a personal loan to pay for Prime tuition, or you’re looking for more flexible terms like low, interest-only payments for the first six months, explore loan options with our specialized lenders!
 Over 25% of our students use these flexible and accessible options.
 We recommend exploring both of these lenders to find the best terms for you.

-Tuition (less your down payment) is due on your first day of Tier 2.
+Tuition (less your down payment) is due two weeks before Tier 2.
 If you can pay the deposit without funds from a loan, your loan simply needs to be approved prior to the start of Tier 2.
 This means plenty of time to apply and get funding from a loan, especially if you’ve done your homework.
 If you need to finance your down payment, you’ll need to get things ready sooner - make sure your lender supports that option and that you finalize your loan at least 2 weeks before the start of Tier 1.

 Ascent + Prime